 9. Procedural Posture - Is this case on appeal from a lower court?
 Has a higher court reversed it?
 The procedural posture tells you what has happened in this case already, and determines the kind of treatment it will get at the next stage.

-10. TWEN - "The West Education Network" - This is an online resource where most of your professors will post syllabi, handouts, and even have you turn in assignments.
+10. TWEN ("The West Education Network") & Sakai - These are online resources where most of your professors will post syllabi, handouts, and even have you turn in assignments.
+TWEN is attached to Westlaw, an online research platform and used exclusively in law schools, while Sakai is independent of other online systems and used in other educational settings.

 Welcome to Law School